zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-cert/managing-and-monitoring-autonomous-database/managing-and-monitoring-autonomous-database.md

-# Apply Auto Scaling on an Autonomous Database
+# Connect to ADB

-## **Introduction**
+## Introduction
+In this demo, we will connect to an Autonomous Database via SQL Developer using a wallet.

-In this lab, you will learn the benefits of auto scaling an Oracle Autonomous Database.
+You will also, learn the benefits of auto scaling an Oracle Autonomous Database.
 This lab uses the existing SSB schema in Autonomous Data Warehouse (ADW).
 The lab executes a PL/SQL procedure which loops through executing a query twice.
 You will be running this procedure from 3 SQL Developer Web worksheet sessions concurrently to see how CPU is utilized with and without auto scaling.
+Lastly, we will cover disaster recovery on Autonomous Database.

-Estimated time: 30 minutes
+Estimated Time: 40 minutes

 **What is Auto Scaling and How Does It Work?**